puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

         thias-ntp        Network Time Protocol...                                    @thias        ntp ntpd warriornew-ntp   ntp setup                                                   @warriornew   ntp

-We want `puppetlabs-ntp`, which is the Puppet Labs supported ntp module.
-You can view detailed info about the module in the "Read Me" on the Forge page you just visited <http://forge.puppetlabs.com/puppetlabs/ntp>.
+We want `puppetlabs-ntp`, which is the PE supported ntp module.
+You can view detailed info about the module in the "Read Me" on the Forge page you just visited: <http://forge.puppetlabs.com/puppetlabs/ntp>.

 * Install the module by running `puppet module install puppetlabs-ntp`: